The rapyuta.io platform takes the responsibility of building and delivering the software across the cloud and device.

 With all these features backed by a complete API, it makes it possible for the developer to automate the flow from git to operations and integrate it with existing CI/CD systems and QA processes.

-The goal of each build strategy is to generate a running docker container at the end of the package creation process.
+rapyuta.io builds as catkin and docker build recipes.
+The goal of each build recipe is to generate a running docker container at the end of the build creation process.

-Set the Executable Type as Git and provide the URL address of a git repository.
+In the Builds section to add a new build, add the Build name and provide the URL address of git repository.
 Suppose you want to add the address of a git repository say https://github.com/rapyuta-robotics/io_tutorials, where io_tutorials is the project folder that contains the source code on the master branch and is hosted on GitHub.

 If you want to add source code located on a different branch, say io_turtlesim_qos of the same project, your git repository URL will look like: https://github.com/rapyuta-robotics/io_tutorials#io_turtlesim_qos

-The ROS Publisher Subscriber walkthrough is an example of the source code build strategy.
+The ROS Publisher Subscriber walkthrough is an example of the catkin build recipe.

 rapyuta.io supports cross-compilation of source code to be able to run on devices with arm64, arm32 CPU architectures.

-The Basic Web Application walkthrough is an example of the dockerfile build strategy.
+The Basic Web Application walkthrough is an example of the docker build recipe.

-If you are going to deploy a docker image onto a device, ensure that the CPU architecture of the device is compatible with that of the image being deployed.
-You may use the Build Engine for compiling for a different target architecture.
+If you are going to deploy a docker container image onto a device, ensure that the CPU architecture of the device is compatible with that of the image being deployed.
+You may select the appropriate target architecture while creating the build.